gitlabhq/gitlabhq/doc/raketasks/import.md

 How to use:

 1. copy your bare repos under git repos_path (see `config/gitlab.yml` gitlab_shell -> repos_path)
+    The directory name of the repositories must end in `.git`.
 2. run the command below

 ```